 The only saving thing that I see is everybody is going to water conservation with their appliances and their plumbing.
 These new houses are going to have to figure out how to use gray water, how to make that water go further, how to recycle the water that comes out of the wastewater treatment plants, and put that water back to use.

 The days of just letting water go back down the river are long gone.
 We’ve got to learn to conserve, and we’ve got to learn to make this water go further, because there’s less water, more people.

-GREG MORRIS: Well, because there’s not enough water in here, they didn’t have the power boat races this year.
-Also, here where they store all the boats, they brought in a whole bunch of access piers a couple of years ago.
+GREG MORRIS Well, because there’s not enough water in here, they didn’t have the power boat races this year.
+Also, to store all the boats, they brought in a whole bunch of access piers a couple of years ago.
 The whole impact around here has been pretty crazy.
 There are boats everywhere that are sitting in the dry dock just waiting for some more water.